Tempeh Chili

 How to Make this Vegan Tempeh Chili Recipe

-Place the chilis and cilantro into a blender and puree until creamy and smooth.
+Place the chilis into a blender and puree until creamy and smooth.
 Set aside.

 Remove from heat and serve with any desired toppings.